-Tesla have run two versions of autopilot, the original mobileye version, sometimes known as AP1, and the subsequent Tesla version which was originally called Enhanced Autopilot, and laterly reduced tojust Autopilot and Full Self Driving.
+Tesla have run two broad versions of autopilot hardware, the original Mobileye version, sometimes known as AP1, and the subsequent Tesla version which was originally called Enhanced Autopilot (EAP), and latterly reduced to just Autopilot (AP) and Full Self Driving (FSD).

 To add a little extra confusion, Tesla have also had 3 versions of their hardware (EAP, AP and FSD cars), the original HW2, later revised to HW2.5 which included some additional redundancy to the wiring, and the latest version HW3.
 Not only that, the Model 3 also includes an interior camera although for now, this makes no difference to the operation.

 Tesla have promised to upgrade owners with older versions of the AP hardware (vrom version 2 onwards) to that needed to run the full self driving software if the option was purchased.
 There is some emerging evidence that even the EAP features are now struggling to perform on the early hardware, and Tesla have removed the option to upgrade some early cars to FSD (and as a result get the hardware upgrade from MyTesla.
 Considering these cars are now up to 3 years old, its unlikely Tesla want to revisit these older cars unless the owners have already purchased the FSD capability such is the increasing cost of the upgrade.

 While Tesla have been keen to suggest that all cars built since their version of Autopilot came out in late 2016 would support autopilot and they would offer free upgrades to anyone should they need it, Tesla have started to release features that do not work on all hardware versions, much to the annoyance of some owners although its primarily HW2 owners who are missing out, a double blow for those that bought their car new as they had to wait for nearly a year for any Autopilot features to be delivered.